 The Region 6 Comprehensive Center (RC6) provides state-level support to the Georgia Department of Education (GaDOE), as well as to Local Educational Agencies (LEAs) and Regional Educational Service Agencies (RESAs) throughout the state.
 As the GaDOE seeks to graduate students ready to learn, live and lead, RC6 provides dynamic support within key initiatives: a project to train School Improvement Coaches, Dyslexia Pilot Initiative and the Georgia Whole Child Initiative.

-TIFPI Training for Georgia School Improvement Coaches
+TIFPI Training and Credentials for Georgia School Improvement Coaches

 RC6 is providing the GaDOE with LAUNCH!™ Training from The Institute for Performance Improvement (TIFPI) to prepare School Improvement Coaches to work more effectively with assigned CSI, TSI and Promise schools.
 Many professionals hired for the job of School Improvement Coach to low-performing schools are experienced educators, but not experience “coaches.”
 This training ensures these critical positions in low-performing schools have educators with the same understanding and skill set.

 The first year of this training will see two cohorts of 30 participants invited by GaDOE with the possibility of more cohorts in North Carolina and South Carolina in subsequent years.